-- The pollutant concentrations at all assessed receptors are well below (<75% of) AQOs and therefore, based on the IAN174/13 guidelines, no significant effects on local air quality at human exposure receptors have been identified.
-There are also no affected links in the study area that are within the EU Compliance Risk Road Network; therefore, there is no potential non-compliance with this EU Directive. - In accordance with IAN 174/13 the following Key Criteria Questions have been answered, as shown in Table 16.12, which indicates impacts are not significant.
+- 16.4.17 The pollutant concentrations at all assessed receptors are well below (<75% of) AQOs and therefore, based on the IAN174/13 guidelines, no significant effects on local air quality at human exposure receptors were identified.
+There are also no affected links in the study area that are within the EU Compliance Risk Road Network; therefore, there is no potential non-compliance with this EU Directive. - 16.4.18 In accordance with IAN 174/13 the following Key Criteria Questions were answered in Table 16.12 which indicates impacts are not significant.

-Table 16.12: Overall evaluation of local air quality significance - human exposure receptors
+Table 16.14: Overall evaluation of local air quality significance